heathprovost/nawsso/README.md

 Generally Nawsso will work fine in WSL2 as long as you always do one of the following:

 1. Always install both Nawsso and AWS-CLI in both windows **and** WSL2.
 If you also use something like nvm in either environment then you should install Nawsso globally in **all** of your node versions.
+You can optionally [symlink your .aws folder](#sharing-profiles-and-credentials) if you want logins to presist across environments.
-2. Install Nawsso and AWS-CLI in windows **only**.
+2. Install Nawsso and AWS-CLI in windows **only** and [symlink your .aws folder](#sharing-profiles-and-credentials).
    While it will run slightly slower due to WSL2 file access being slow across platform boundaries, it should work reliably.

 Note: If you want to override the default behavior, you can force Nawsso to use your windows `.aws` profiles and credentials when run from inside of WSL2 by adding the `--winhome` flag when running it.